>fix diet and work my ass off for 3 months

 >minimize carbs,

-lol how the fuck do people still fall for this meme in 2023
+lol how the frick do people still fall for this meme in 2023

 then you wonder why your metabolism is dogshit, and of course your stress hormones are no doubt through the roof because of the lack of carbs and excessive exercise while in a caloric deficit, so your testosterone level is without a doubt in the toilet too